unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### <a name="Escaping" href="#Escaping">Escaping</a>

-When explicitly specified, attributes can contain escaped characters.
+When explicitly specified, attribute values can contain escaped characters.
 This specification uses two methods of escaping, the _UnicodeSet_ notation and the `\u{...}` notation.

 ### UnicodeSet Escaping

 The _UnicodeSet_ notation is described in [UTS #35 section 5.3.3](tr35.md#Unicode_Sets) and allows for comprehensive character matching, including by character range, properties, names, or codepoints.
-Currently, the following attributes allow _UnicodeSet_ notation:
+Currently, the following attribute values allow _UnicodeSet_ notation:

 * `from` or `before` on the `<transform>` element
 * `from` or `before` on the `<reorder>` element